rmisra2003/Linkedin-Scrapper-/README.md

 Login Phase
-The tool will ask how you want to log in:
+The tool provides two methods to authenticate:

-[1] Enter Credentials Here: Type email/password in the terminal.
+Option [1] Terminal Input: Type email/password in the CLI.
 The script attempts to auto-fill them.

-[2] Log in Manually: A Chrome window opens.
+Option [2] Manual Browser (Recommended): A Chrome window opens.
 You manually type your details.
-This is recommended if you have 2FA enabled or hit a CAPTCHA.
+Use this if you have 2FA enabled or encounter a CAPTCHA.

 Configuration